-5.05 Security for the Loan
+5.05 Loan Security

-- Any mortgage for a property taxed as real estate must be recorded within 30 days after the closing date.
-The Lender must not wait to record the mortgage until after the rehabilitation is completed to accommodate changes in the loan amount. - All interests in the Note and Mortgage must be assigned to Minnesota Housing when the loan is purchased and funded by Minnesota Housing. - Loans for a Manufactured Home taxed as personal property must be secured with a lien against the title to the Manufactured Home. - In the event there are changes in the loan amount, the Lender must follow the Change Order requirements in Section 5.08.
+Any mortgage for a property taxed as real estate must be recorded within 30 days after the closing date.
+The Lender must not wait to record the mortgage until after the rehabilitation is completed to accommodate changes in the loan amount.

+All interests in the Note and Mortgage must be assigned to Minnesota Housing when the loan is purchased and funded by Minnesota Housing.

+Loans for a Manufactured Home taxed as personal property must be secured with a lien against the title to the Manufactured Home.

+In the event there are changes in the loan amount, the Lender must follow the change order requirements in Section 5.08.